hobson/hobson.github.io/_posts/2019-07-16-Docvectors using spaCy for Springboard.md

 2 -0.00  0.16  0.06 -0.14  0.11 -0.10  0.15  ... -0.27  0.08  0.10  0.02  0.02  0.02  0.08
 ```

-Also, notice that mispelled words that don't exist in the spacy dictionary, like "Goobye" don't crash the loop.
-Spacy just returns an all-zero vector for those words.
+Also, notice that misspelled words that don't exist in the spaCy dictionary, like "Goobye" don't crash the loop. spaCy just returns an all-zero vector for those words.

 See the [spaCy documentation](https://spacy.io/usage/vectors-similarity) for more details.